thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

  * `scoring_weights` a tuple used to adjust the value of the reference order compared to how similar the cards are.
 Default is `(1, 1)`.
 For example: (1, 1.5) means that the algorithm will spread the similar cards farther apart.
  * `send_to_anki` tells AnnA to automatically create the filtered deck or not.
 Default is `False`.
  * `compute_opti_rev_order` don't compute optimal review order, if set to False, it will set `send_to_anki` to False.
 Default to True.
+ * `check_database` at the end of execution, ask anki to check the database or not.
+Default is `False`.

 AnnA has a number of other built-in methods you can run after instantiating the class.
 They are especially useful if "send_to_anki" is set to `False`.
 Note that methods beginning with a "_" are not supposed to be called by the user and are reserved for backend use.
 Here's a list of useful methods: